kvxni/Fruit-Basket/README.md

 ## Fruit Basket is a game made for a Game Programming project.

+Version 20201206
+	- Improved assets
+		+ Replaced backgrounds with a sky

+	- Added a grass border
+	- Added an instruction screen
+	- Added a credits screen
+	- Made the screen switching work

 Version 20201114
 	- Added a "basket."
 	- Added falling fruits and bomb.